 Under federal law, MPOs are required to conduct "continuous, cooperative, and comprehensive" transportation planning (called the 3C process).
-As part of this requirement, each project, strategy, and service of the MPO must provide for consideration and implementation of 10 Planning Factors:
+As part of this requirement, each project, strategy, and service of the MPO must provide for consideration and implementation of the federal Planning Factors.